davidechicco/geneExpressionFromGEO/README.md

 ## Article
 Additional information about this project will be available in the following peer-reviewed published article:

-> Davide Chicco, ["geneExpressionFromGEO: an R package to facilitate data reading from Gene Expression Omnibus (GEO)"](https://www.springer.com/us/book/9781071618387).
-Microarray Data Analysis, Methods in Molecular Biology, volume 2401, chapter 12, Springer Protocols, 2022.
-In press.
+> Davide Chicco, ["geneExpressionFromGEO: an R package to facilitate data reading from Gene Expression Omnibus (GEO)"](https://doi.org/10.1007/978-1-0716-1839-4_12).
+Microarray Data Analysis, Methods in Molecular Biology, volume 2401, chapter 12, pages 187-194, Springer Protocols, 2021.

 ## Contacts ##